About the course

 - other topics in the philosophy of physics (previous topics have included black hole thermodynamics and the black hole information paradox).

-The philosophy of science course is examined by one essay of no more than 5,000 words on a topic of your own choosing, but excluding topics specifically in the philosophy of physics (as specified above).
+The philosophy of science course is examined by one essay on a topic of your own choosing, but excluding topics specifically in the philosophy of physics (as specified above).

-Finally, the elective subject is examined by one essay of no more than 5,000 words on a topic of your own choosing within the chosen elective subject.
+Finally, the elective subject is examined by one essay on a topic of your own choosing within the chosen elective subject.

 MSt in Philosophy of Physics graduates usually progress to the second year of Oxford's BPhil in Philosophy or to doctoral programmes, either at the faculty itself or elsewhere.
 Some, however, have pursued non-philosophical academic careers, or careers outside academia.
 The graduate destinations of past MSt students are available on the MSt alumni webpages.